 Always Check the BJJ Tournaments Rules

-The rules and regulations for jiu-jitsu competition vary from one organization to another (IBJJF, Naga, Grappling Industries, ADCC, SJJIF, and so on).
+The rules and regulations for jiu-jitsu competition vary from one organization to another (IBJJF rules, Naga rules, Grappling Industries rules, ADCC, SJJIF, and so on).
 Therefore, to avoid disqualification, you should check and understand the tournament rules and regulations.
 For example:

-- Understand how to win a match: Understanding how to defeat your opponent is essential if you want to win a tournament.
+- Understand how to win a match: Understand how to defeat your opponent if you want to win a tournament.
 In addition, you should be aware that the game is either submission-only, scoring-only, or both submissions and points.

 Related Article: Check out this article about Brazilian jiu-jitsu rules & regulations.